 - Automatically fixes the issue or suggests remedial options, before publishing.

-Then there are those international content projects.
+Then there’s those international content projects.
 Here, a built-in multilingual spell checker is a must-have for your authors and editors.
 It needs to cut down on your publishing errors by:

 - Automatically activating when someone types in the editor